(Photo: Isaac Benhesed)

 If you’re a high-powered executive, or even your own boss at home, chances are you’ve heard about the benefits of meditation.

 In 2015, a Harvard Medical School neuroscientist, Sara Lazar, was one of the first to test the benefits of meditation via brain scans.
 What she found was compelling, especially for those who want to build their capacity for focused attention at work and in life.

 “Meditators have an increased amount of gray matter in the auditory and sensory cortex, which makes sense,” said Lazar in a Washington Post article.
 “When you’re mindful, you’re paying attention to your breathing, to sounds, to the present moment, which enhances your sensory experience.”
 “We also found that [meditators] have more gray matter in the frontal cortex, which is associated with working memory and executive decision making.”

-Lazar’s discoveries about the effects of meditation have exciting implications, not only for brain health, but for personal performance and success — and for radically enhancing a fully energized and focused workforce.
+Lazar’s discoveries about the effects of meditation have exciting implications, not only for brain health, but for personal performance and success.

 A Closer Look at How to Approach Meditation